Nancy LT Hamilton, last updated: 3/2/17

 For a fast, “down and dirty” guestimate for determining how much strip you’ll need, check out my tiny video (which is unlisted) on YouTube: A Method to Guestimate How Long to Make Bezel Wire/Strip.

-Original method for determining rough length of bezel strip
+The original method for determining a rough length of bezel strip

 - Push the stone into a flattened slab of polymer clay.
 You can push it in so that the table is facing upwards or so that the culet is facing upwards.
 The important thing is to have the girdle even with the surface of the clay.